jgkamat/buzzmobile/README.md

 rosrun usb_cam usb_cam_node
 ```

-Note that rospy nodes don't require `catkin_make`, but do require that the file
+Note that rospy nodes don't require `catkin_make` to run, but do require the `.py`
-be made executable, and the `.py` extension and has `#!/usr/bin/env python` as
+extension.
+If you're writing a new rospy node, also make sure the file is made
-its first line.
+executable, and has `#!/usr/bin/env python` as its first line.

 ```bash
 chmod +x path/to/rospy_node.py  # make sure file has shebang